gavanduffy/Glosik/README.md

 # Głosik

-Głosik (pronounced "gwoh-seek") is an example app to showcase the F5-TTS text-to-speech system using the MLX Swift.
+Głosik (pronounced "gwoh-seek") is an example app to showcase the F5-TTS text-to-speech system using MLX Swift.
 The name comes from the Polish word "głos" (voice) with the diminutive suffix "-ik".

 Here is the original repository of the implementation: [https://github.com/lucasnewman/f5-tts-swift](https://github.com/lucasnewman/f5-tts-swift)